When it

 Communication

-Have you considered how you’ll communicate and receive information?
+Know how you’ll communicate and receive information.

 Illustration of torch